1Jamie/firefoxos-facebook/README.md

 may or may not after completion make a sister app for messaging specificly like on the other mobile platforms

 This is going to be my first app in general so help will be greatly appriciated

+going to base it around the setup of boilerplate app probably unless someone can give a better idea